 14.1 The public perception of probity in planning decision making is critical if the system is to remain effective and retain the confidence of its users.
-The Council will publish a Code of Conduct governing planning matters.
-It will apply to both Members and Officers.
+The Council has local guidance governing planning matters.
+It applies to both Members and Officers.